Indonesia struggles to get aid to quake survivors, rescue continues | Science-Environment

 - Indonesia

-Monday's 5.6-magnitude earthquake in the town of Cianjur, about 75 km (50 miles) south of the capital Jakarta, killed at least 271 people with 40 missing, and left many sheltering in tents with scant medical and aid supplies.
-Survivors included a woman who gave birth at a makeshift medical centre in a tent.

-"The conditions are steep," President Joko Widodo said of the rugged terrain as he visited Cianjur.
+Suharyanto, the disaster mitigation agency chief, said on Thursday many had not received aid and nearly 200 volunteers were deployed to help distribute water, instant food, tents and diapers.
+Survivors, including the elderly and small children, huddled inside military tents set up some distance away from devastated villages, while others queued up to receive aid packets from volunteers.

+In Sukamanah village, residents said they were having to ration food and were short of supplies for children, including medicines, diapers and milk.
+Ema Hermawati, wife of the village chief, said sanitation was lacking as trash started to pile up and there was no running water or portable toilets.

+President Joko Widodo visited the site of the quake for a second time on Thursday and urged that aid distribution and rescue efforts continue as quickly as possible "The conditions are steep," he said of the rugged terrain, adding there was a shortage of tents and water.
 "It's still raining and there are still aftershocks.
 The ground is shaky, so caution is needed."

-Evacuation remains a priority, he said, adding that he wants to make sure distribution goes well.
-He visited emergency tents, handing out food to children.
+Hopes of finding survivors were fading, officials said.
 Search efforts focussed on Cijedil village, where about 30 people were thought to be buried under a landslide, Joshua Banjarnahor of the national search and rescue agency, told reporters.

-Rain-soaked slopes and potential landslides were delaying rescue efforts, the search and rescue agency said on Wednesday, adding the likelihood of finding survivors was getting slimmer.
+Food vendor Ahman, 52, said he lost his mother, his wife, and his daughter, who he said were buried when his stall on the edge of a cliff collapsed.
+"I am not expecting them to be alive because they have been buried for four days.
+I'm letting them go," he said.

 Indonesia is one of the world's most earthquake-prone nations, regularly recording strong earthquakes offshore where fault lines run.
 Monday's quake was particularly deadly because it struck a densely populated area at a depth of just 10 km (6 miles).
 Poor construction standards also caused buildings to collapse, leading to many deaths, officials said.